laipn/company-fit/README.md

 If you work at a large corporation or lived in a socialist country you will probably have on posters on walls espousing company/government ethics.
 Examples: "Please speak up if you see something wrong!", "We are not going back.
 Forward together".

+While these slogans are not intrinsically wrong, they often point to a management/government out-of-touch with employees/citizens.
+These slogans ignores the actual practical difficulties in what they espouse.
+Ethical behavior is hard and only top-down transparent ethical decision-making can show a workforce (or citizenry) how to achieve it.

 > [!TODO]